Arkderce/apiyt-search/README.md

 Used libs:
  PYWIN32
-   For notification popup    !!!WORKS ONLY FOR WINDOWS!!!
+   Notification popup    !!!WORKS ONLY FOR WINDOWS!!!
  YOUTUBE API v3
-   To search new videos on youtube.com
+   Search new videos on youtube.com
+ YOUTUBE-DL
+   Download video

 ### Usage
 Install pywin32 from link: